elijahsimpsonn/AWS_CLF_C02_StudyNotes/Technology/Lambda.md

-1. **AWS Lambda Overview:**
-    - AWS Lambda is a serverless compute service.
-    - Developers can focus on writing code (functions) without managing servers, provisioning, or scaling.
-    - Functions can be authored in various popular programming languages.
-2. **Serverless and Event-Driven:**
-    - Serverless means AWS manages the underlying infrastructure, and you only pay for the compute time used.
+**AWS Lambda** is a serverless compute service provided by Amazon Web Services (AWS).
+It allows developers to run code (functions) in the cloud without the need to manage servers or infrastructure.
+Lambda is designed to make it easier to build applications that respond quickly to new information, changes in data, or incoming events.
+Here are some key points to understand about AWS Lambda:

+- **Serverless Compute Service:** Lambda is often referred to as a "serverless" service because developers can focus solely on writing code, and AWS takes care of the underlying infrastructure.
+You don't need to provision or manage servers, which simplifies the development process.
-    - AWS Lambda functions can be triggered by events, such as changes in data, file uploads, or HTTP requests.
+- **Event-Driven Architecture:** AWS Lambda functions are event-driven, meaning they can be triggered by various events or actions.
+These events can include changes in data stored in AWS services, incoming HTTP requests, or custom events from other AWS resources.
-3. **Real-World Use Cases:**
-    - Lambda is commonly used for real-time file processing, sending emails, backend business logic, and building serverless applications.
-    - It is a key component of serverless architectures.
-4. **Lambda Features:**
-    - Supports multiple programming languages, including Java, Go, PowerShell, Node.js, C#, Python, and Ruby.
+- **Supported Programming Languages:** Lambda supports multiple programming languages, including but not limited to Java, Go, PowerShell, Node.js, C#, Python, and Ruby.
+This flexibility allows developers to choose the language that best suits their application.
-    - Code can be authored locally and uploaded or written directly in the AWS Lambda console.
+- **Flexible Development:** You can write Lambda functions using your preferred code editor or integrated development environment (IDE).
+Functions can be authored locally and then uploaded to AWS Lambda or written directly in the AWS Lambda console.
-    - Functions can be executed in response to various events.
-    - Functions have a 15-minute timeout limit for execution.
-5. **Creating a Lambda Function:**
-    - You can create Lambda functions using the AWS Management Console.
-    - Functions are written in code, and you can configure triggers and event sources.
-    - AWS Lambda provides test capabilities to validate function behavior.
-6. **Lambda Pricing Model:**
-    - Lambda pricing is based on the duration of function execution and the number of requests.
+- **Scalability:** Lambda functions are highly scalable.
+They automatically scale in response to the number of incoming requests or events.
+You can run thousands of functions concurrently without worrying about managing the infrastructure.
+- **Event Sources:** Lambda functions can be triggered by various event sources, including AWS services like Amazon S3, Amazon DynamoDB, Amazon SNS, AWS Step Functions, and more.
+Custom events can also be created to trigger Lambda functions.
+- **Execution Environment:** Lambda functions run in an isolated execution environment, which means that the code you write does not share resources with other functions.
+Each function is executed independently.
+- **Timeout and Execution Limits:** Lambda functions have a maximum execution time limit of 15 minutes per invocation.
+If a function runs for too long, it will be terminated.
+AWS provides options for handling longer tasks, such as using AWS Step Functions.
-    - You pay for the actual compute time used.
-    - AWS Lambda offers an "Always Free" tier that includes 1 million free requests per month.
+- **Pay-as-You-Go Pricing:** AWS Lambda follows a pay-as-you-go pricing model.
+You are charged based on the actual compute time used and the number of requests made to your functions.
+AWS Lambda offers an "Always Free" tier with 1 million free requests per month.
+- **Use Cases:** AWS Lambda is used for a wide range of use cases, including real-time data processing, building serverless applications, automating workflows, handling HTTP API requests, performing data transformations, and more.

+In summary, AWS Lambda is a serverless compute service that empowers developers to build highly scalable and event-driven applications without the need to manage servers.
+It offers flexibility in terms of supported languages, is cost-effective, and integrates seamlessly with other AWS services, making it a foundational component of modern cloud applications.

 **As you prepare for the exam, remember to understand the serverless and event-driven nature of Lambda, its use cases, supported programming languages, and the pricing model.
 Additionally, practice creating Lambda functions and configuring triggers in the AWS Management Console to gain hands-on experience.**